MattiasFredriksson/pybind11_tensor/README.md

 ### C++ -> Python

 Under the define PYBIND11_ET_STRICT the intended behavior is to not allow conversion of TensorMap to numpy arrays.
 Other options are not implemented, intention is to allow return of the original buffer or a Tensor buffer managed on the C++ side.

+## Eigen::Tensor

+Currently not implemented, use TensorRef instead.